srobotta/moodle-database-presets/personel-list/README.md

 <div>[[email]]</div>
 ```

-Use a class in the div element, e.g. `mt-1` or `mt-2` or similar to have some spacing between the name
+Use a class in the div element, e.g. `mt-1`, `mt-2` or similar to have some spacing between the name
 and the email address.

 You may also have the mail in the list view at the page but not having it printed.
 In this